 Example: Mary brings her stash of ecstasy pills over to her friend Sarah’s house.
 Sarah takes a pill and then gets stung by a bee.
 Sarah has an allergic reaction and dies.
 Here, Mary is not criminally liable for Sarah’s death because the cause of Sarah’s death was a bee sting, not the ecstasy.
 As proof, Mary’s attorney produces the coroner’s report that her death was caused by anaphylactic shock and not ecstasy.

-In the above example, Mary could still face prosecution for the Nevada crime of drug possession (NRS 453.336) for having ecstasy pills.
+In the above example, Mary could still face prosecution for drug possession (NRS 453.336) for having ecstasy pills.